 Click on “Pay Now” to complete your purchase.

-Step four: Install WordPress
+Step fIVE: Install WordPress

 Hooray!
 You’ve successfully purchased your hosting package with Hostinger.
 Let’s install WordPress so that you can begin blogging.
 Installing WordPress is a breeze.
 A few clicks and you’ll be done.